Parth515/Computer_vision_Projects/Face_Detection/README.md

 2. HOG (Histograms of oriented Gradients)

-# facedetection_basics.py script uses MediaPipe Face Detection, which is powered by the BlazeFace model:
+# facedetection_basics.py and facedetection_module.py scripts uses MediaPipe Face Detection, which is powered by the BlazeFace model:

 BlazeFace is a lightweight, real-time CNN (Convolutional Neural Network) optimized for mobile and edge devices.